Adult granulosa cell tumour of the ovary

 Macroscopically, typical adult ovarian granulosa cell tumours form large multiseptated cystic masses or solid masses with variable amounts of cystic components.
 These cystic components often contain haemorrhage.

-Microscopically, the tumour cells with pale nuclei that frequently have regular follicles without mucin, longitudinal grooves grow in sheets, trabecular patterns, or strands with gland like structures filled with an acidophilic material recalling immature follicles (Call-Exner bodies).
+Microscopically, the tumour cells have pale nuclei that frequently have regular follicles without mucin.
+They also have longitudinal grooves that grow in sheets, trabecular patterns, or strands with gland-like structures filled with an acidophilic material recalling immature follicles (Call-Exner bodies).

 - there can be accompanying endometrial hyperplasia due to oestrogen secretion